Fort Calgary: Deane House

 The Deane House was built near Fort Calgary in 1906 for the superintendent of Fort Calgary, Captain Richard Burton Deane.
 He wrote about the house in his 1916 memoir Mounted Police Life in Canada.
 The house was originally constructed near 9th Ave and 6th St SE, facing east towards the barracks.
 Deane felt the previous superintendent's house was not good enough for his wife Martha.
 Although the budget for the project was $5,000, the total cost was $6,200.
 In 1914, the Grand Trunk Railway bought the house and relocated to the southeast corner of the lot; serving as an office and station master's house.
 The house was then purchased by C. L. Jacques in 1929 and moved across the Elbow River, where it stands today.
 It was used as a boarding house for several decades and was named Jasper Lodge.
 It was later purchased by Alex Brotherton who renamed the building Gaspé Lodge.
 Alex Brotherton died in the home in 1968 and the property was sold and proceeds divided among his children (Alfena Cunningham and Patrica Brotherton (Patricia Perkins), whose descendants still live in Calgary.

 In 1973, the city bought the building and turned it into a cooperative studio space for artists and writers and an exhibition space called the Dandelion Gallery.
 In the summer of 1975, Joan Clark, Edna Alford and Velma Foster published the first edition of Dandelion Magazine, a publication that would become known as Alberta's leading literary magazine.
 In 1978, the City closed the Dandelion Artists' Cooperative with plans to turn the house into a teahouse and restaurant.
 Today, the house continues to be owned by the city.
 It currently features a restaurant called Deane House and has undergone significant renovations as part of the MakeHistory upgrades to Fort Calgary.

 Hunt House

-The Hunt House is the oldest building in Calgary still located on its original site.
-It was built between 1876 and 1881 for Métis employees of the Hudson's Bay Company located at 8th Street and 9th Avenue SE.
+The Hunt House is the oldest building in Calgary still located on its original site, 890 Ninth Avenue S.E.
+It was built between 1876 and 1881 for Métis employees of the Hudson's Bay Company store located at 8th Street and 9th Avenue SE.
+The style of the original log building expresses a rare form of construction: unlike many H.B.C. buildings, the Hunt House did not employ post-on-sill construction, but rather the dovetail corner method typical of southern Alberta and expressive of American cultural influences.

 The last person to live in the house was William Hunt, a rail worker, who died in the mid-1970s.
 It became an Alberta Provincial Historic Resource in 1977.
-The Métis Cabin, thought to have been built around the same time, was moved to the Calgary Brewing and Malting Company grounds in the 1930s and recently has been moved back to its original spot.